 - swept over 6,000 km of habitat clean of snares;

 - removed over 378 snares before they were able to kill or maim animals;

 - dismantled 127 bushmeat drying racks;

 As the sun sets each night in Kafue, my mind turns to the tripod lioness.
 I thank DNPW and all our partners for helping to make her home safe.
 She is alive and well, still living in central Kafue.
 We see her each year in October/November when impala lambs are available as easy prey.
 Otherwise, she remains unseen for the rest of the year.
 However, we have still been privileged to witness the best part of her journey.
 Last year our promise to her got stronger as she was seen with her new cub, whom we call “Lushomo” – the local word for hope.
 That hope is now turning into reality.
 Lushomo’s chances of growing up as all big cats should, forever part of Africa’s wilderness, but always safe from poachers and their snares, continues to increase.

-Learn more about Panthera's work on lion conservation here.
+Read more about Panthera's lion conservation work here.